mossblaser/tram_timer/README.md

 ### Firmware

 The firmware is "the simplest thing that could possibly work".
-It's written in MicroPython because performance is utterly irrelevant and microcontrollers have far too much ram nowadays.
+It's written in [MicroPython](https://micropython.org/) because performance is utterly irrelevant and microcontrollers have far too much RAM nowadays.

 The only interesting quirk is that the Metrolink API returns status information for every platform on the entire network in a single large JSON blob too large